dalelotts/angular-bootstrap-datetimepicker/README.md

 ## License

-angular-bootstrap-datetimepicker is released under the MIT license and is copyright 2015 Dale Lotts.
+angular-bootstrap-datetimepicker is released under the MIT license and is copyright 2015 Knight Rider Consulting, Inc..
 Boiled down to smaller chunks, it can be described with the following conditions.

 ## It requires you to: